 Everyone also finds out about the rules, fire safety, and how things like calls and visits work.

-Residents have access to a gym, sports hall and outdoor pitches and can take part in a varied programme of work and education activities.
+Prisoners have access to a gym, sports hall and outdoor pitches and can take part in a varied programme of work and education activities.

-Residents and staff work together to make sure that everyone at Brinsford takes care of each other and their environment.
+Prisoners and staff work together to make sure that everyone at Brinsford takes care of each other and their environment.
 Levels of cleanliness and hygiene are important.

 Education and work

 Prisoners have access to education and training provided by NOVUS.
 A range of academic and vocational courses are provided based on the needs of our prisoners.